Explore Science-first Philosophy

 No, sound does not change pitch when it moves from air to water.
 However, water naturally filters out various waves, especially higher frequencies.

 Our universe operates by rules—rules that sometimes feel almost magical.
-Sound waves are a beautiful example of this.
-The pitch of a sound is determined by the number of waves per second (its frequency) as it moves through different environments.
+Sound waves are a beautiful example.
+The pitch of a sound is determined by the number of waves per second, its frequency, as it moves through different environments.

 Similarly, light maintains its color, or its frequency, when it transitions between media.
-When light enters a new medium (like from air to water), its color stays true, even as its speed and wavelength adjust.
-For example, in denser media like water or glass, the wavelength shortens to preserve the color’s consistency.
-Magic?
-Perhaps not in the literal sense, but this universal law certainly gives us something to marvel at.
+When light enters a new medium, like from air to water, its color stays true, even as its speed and wavelength adjust.
+In denser media like water or glass, the wavelength shortens to preserve the color’s consistency.

 — map / TST —